bulletmark/pipxu/README.md

 ```
 usage: pipxu runpip [-h] package [args ...]

-Run pip with given arguments on virtual environment for the given package.
+Run pip with given arguments on virtual environment for the given application.

 positional arguments:
-  package     existing package name
+  package     existing application name
   args        arguments to pass to uv pip. should start with "--".

 options: